We love that the capital city is in the Midwest because it means travelers get to experience each of the four seasons to their fullest.

 Just as you can count on falling snow in January (if not November or December!), you can count on Madison-area traditions that span the entire snowy season:

-Find even more events using the “seasonal” search filter in our events calendar.
+Find even more events: use the “seasonal” search filter in our events calendar.

 TRY WINTRY SPORTS OF ALL SORTS

 Ice fishing, skating and skiing—oh, my!
-Our health-conscious capital city is filled with infinite ways to enjoy fresh-air fun while earning a rosy glow:
+Our health-conscious capital city is filled with infinite ways to enjoy fresh, crisp winter air:

 AT NIGHT & UNDER THE LIGHTS